Roof Top Tent Reviews

 Moreover, if ventilation is your top priority, aside from choosing a tent with mesh windows and door, you may also consider getting the best rooftop tent with the breathable body fabric.
 A breathable fabric increases airflow inside the tent.

-Ease in Installation
+Ease in Installation and Setting Up

 As a rule of thumb, you should get the best rooftop tent that is within the dimensions of your vehicle's roof.